Skip to content

 Parameters:

-String to compute the hash of.
+Integer to compute the hash of.
 If a string is provided, it is assumed to be the name of the column.
-If a int is provided, it is assumed to be an int literal.
+If a Column is provided, it is assumed to be a column.
 If a Func is provided, it is assumed to be a function returning an int.
+If an int is provided, it is assumed to be an int literal.

 Returns: